 - Celebrate diverse cultures through dance and music

-Creative Movement Residency
+Creative Movement Residency (Pre-K – 1st Grade)

-Designed for pre-k – 1st grade students, this residency will bring the joy of dance to your school day.
+This residency will bring the joy of dance to your school day.
 Students will exercise creativity, imagination, rhythm, and motion while reinforcing curriculum content such as letters, numbers, colors, shapes, animals, environments, and social concepts like sharing and taking turns.
 Children will develop body awareness, increased strength, agility, and motor coordination while exploring characters and physical storytelling through guided improvisation.

-Arts Integration Residencies (2nd – 5th grade)
+Arts Integration Residencies (2nd – 12th grade)

 Infuse your curriculum with kinesthetic learning by incorporating dance into a core unit of study.
 Our lesson plans are customized to meet your unit learning standards and the National Core Arts Standards for Dance.
 The residency will culminate with a dance performance inspired by the unit content and demonstrating the students understanding of dance techniques and the unit’s concepts.